sparcopen/open-education-state-policy-tracking/README.md

 # Open Education State Legislation Tracking
 Since 2014, [SPARC](https://sparcopen.org/) and [Foresight Law + Policy](http://www.flpadvisors.com/) have worked to track U.S. state-level policies relating to open education.
 This includes legislation and regulations relating to open educational resources (OER), textbook costs, and digital course materials across all levels of education.
 This repository contains the datasets we created through this process.

 A few up-front disclaimers.
 First, we've made an effort to ensure that the information is accurate, up to date, and representative of all relevant bills, BUT we don't make any guarantees.
-If you identify any errors or omissions, we encourage you to submit corrections.
+If you identify any errors or omissions, we encourage you to submit corrections (either through GitHub or by contacting [Nicole Allen](https://github.com/txtbks)).
 Second, our efforts to track this legislation are independent of any advocacy or policy positions on them, so please don't interpret inclusion in this dataset as an endorsement.

-We are hoping that by posting this data openly, it can not only be useful to the public, but that it can also be improved.
-Corrections and additions are welcome either through git or by emailing [Nicole Allen](https://github.com/txtbks) at nicole@sparcopen.org.
+We hope that by posting this data openly, it can not only be useful to the public, but that it can also be improved.
+If you are interested in contributing to this project, please let us know.

 ## Download & Technical Information